paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 the votes unbatched, but one-by-one, depending on what point in time the dispute was raised.

-Instead of the dispute coordinator telling approval-voting that a dispute is ongoing for approval-voting to start sending votes to the dispute coordinator, it would make more sense if the dispute-coordinator would just ask approval-voting for votes of candidates that are currently disputed.
-This way the dispute-coordinator can also pick the time when to ask and we can therefore maximize the amount of batching.
+Instead of the dispute coordinator informing approval-voting of an ongoing dispute for it to begin forwarding votes to the dispute coordinator, it makes more sense for the dispute-coordinator to just ask approval-voting for votes of candidates in dispute.
+This way, the dispute coordinator can also pick the best time for maximizing the number of votes in the batch.

 Now the question remains, when should the dispute coordinator ask approval-voting for votes?
 As argued above already, querying approval votes at